rootx90/Cyber-Security-Notes/01-CEH-notes/lectures-summary.md

 			- Q : where will DNS go to check IP address of google.com ?
 			- Q : can DNS directly access that website ?
 			- Q : where this Zone file exist , who has this file ?
+    			- Q : how much time the Zone file will take to update when any info gets updated in DNS record by admin ?
         - HTML request - overview : what is request & response (packet)
 			- Q : what is request means ?
 			- overview of HTML request packet